MosesSimms/AI-Number-Guess/README.md

 # AI-Number-Guess
-Neural Network trained on the MNIST dataset to guess drawn number from user
+Neural Network trained on the MNIST dataset to guess user drawn number